alexsomai/stackoverflow-fanatic-badge/README.md

 Moreover, you get notified, via email, if the script goes wrong and you haven’t logged into Stack Overflow for at least _twelve hours_.

+ℹ️ To count as a visit, besides the login, the script also accesses your profile page: https://meta.stackoverflow.com/a/298532.

 ## Step-by-step guide

 You may follow the step-by-step guide [here](https://medium.com/coders-do-read/earn-the-fanatic-badge-on-stack-overflow-828d2c46930).